cqfn/kaicode.github.io/pages/index.md

   in open source.
 ---

+<iframe style="border: 1px solid gray; float: right" class="video" src="https://www.youtube.com/embed/8zB-Ovc26r4?controls=2" frameborder="0" allowfullscreen="yes">&#8203;</iframe>
+<ins>25 Aug 2021</ins>:
+We interviewed Ilya Sher, the author of [NGS-lang](https://github.com/ngs-lang/ngs), a powerful programming language and a shell designed specifically for Ops.
+We are planning to record such interviews every week.
+If you want to present your project, just [email us](mailto:team@kaicode.org).

 <ins>8 Sep 2020</ins>:
 All our events are postponed until further notice.
 Why?
 Because of COVID-19 situation in Moscow.